mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If there is a GroupContextExtensions proposal, replace the `extensions` field of the GroupContext for the group with the contents of the proposal.
-The new `extensions` MUST be used for evaluating other proposals in this list.
+The new `extensions` MUST be used when evaluating other proposals in this list.
 For example, if a GroupContextExtensions proposal adds a `required_capabilities` extension, then any Add proposals need to indicate support for those capabilities.